 Stroke is a medical emergency.
-It is also the nation’s third-leading killer and the number one cause of serious disability.
+It is also the nation’s fourth-leading killer and the number one cause of serious disability.
 If you or someone you know is experiencing one or more of the following symptoms, call 911 immediately.
 Seeking treatment within the first three hours of a stroke can significantly reduce life-threatening or long-term complications.

 Warning signs include: